ShilohAlleyne/decoy/README.md

 ## Freaky Deaky - Configuration

-Calling `--config`, will open the config JSON file with your default editor.
+Calling `--config`, will open the config TOML file with your default editor.
 Here you can set your default notes directory and filetype (markdown, txt and org).

 # Side B - Whats to come